 Since January 19, 2004, the City of Sheridan and SAWSJPB have been sampling for Cryptosporidium at the Sheridan source water intake.
+Testing is done on the third Monday of each month.
 The LT2 rule requires municipal systems to monitor their source water, calculate an average Cryptosporidium concentration, and use those results to determine if their source is vulnerable to contamination and whether they need to install additional treatment.
 It is based on these monitoring samples that SAWSJPB and the City are classified as "Bin 2" under the LT2 rules.